austinhuang0131/discordtel/docs/FAQ.md

 (or someone else) renew it.
 Numbers expired for more than one (1) month will be deleted.

 To learn about how to get credits, see [here](./Payment).
 For each number, the bot will automatically try to deduct 500 credits from the *server owner's* account, within 24 hours *before* the number expires.
 If successful, the bot will renew the number for another month, otherwise a warning will be sent.

+### Rules
+These rules extend other applicable terms, including the Discord ToS and Community Guidelines.

+* The following contents are prohibited on DTel *unless* both parties have explicitly consented to sending/receiving them:
+  * NSFW
+  * Advertisements
+  * Shock contents
+* No harassments in any form.
+* DTel Staff reserves right to punish any user for any reason, including but not limited to the rules above.

 ## Advanced
 * [Messaging](#messaging)